 I was sitting on a porch of a local barber shop while my husband got a haircut.
 These hummingbirds came by and I thought I'd try to catch them with my camera.
-I always take it with me in my purse.
 After I got home and loaded them onto my computer I couldnt keep from laughing.

 We have several hummingbird feeders around the yard and Path Garden.
 This is at the front door where we can see this little guy standing "guard " over his own personal buffet.